 Maximising fresh air

-You can also consider extending the operating times of mechanical ventilation systems to before and after people use work areas.
+You could also consider extending the operating times of mechanical ventilation systems to before and after people use work areas.

-Recirculation units for heating and cooling that do not draw in a supply of fresh air can remain in operation provided there is a supply of outdoor air, for example windows and doors left open.
+Recirculation units for heating and cooling that do not draw in a supply of fresh air can remain in operation as long as there is a supply of outdoor air.
+This could mean leaving windows and doors open.

 Recirculation units (including air conditioning) can mask poor ventilation as they only make an area feel more comfortable.

 Our examples of improving ventilation to reduce transmission provide further advice on practical steps you can take.